-- 5 Union's net cost for the four functions is at or better (lower total cost) than the median compared - 6 to benchmarked companies.
-The executive summary (p.4) of the report states:

-Benchmarking Performance summary

-- Finance Benchmark comparisons indicate that Union has a lower total cost of the - finance function as per \$1,000 revenue than the majority of the Utility respondents. - 11 IT Benchmark comparisons indicate that Union's IT spend as a percentage of total - 12 operating expenses is line with the Utility industry.
-Note: Total cost of IT function as per - \$1,000 revenue was not available within industry benchmarks therefore the most suitable - 14 alternative cost benchmark was used from Gartner. - 15 HR Benchmark comparisons indicate that Union has a lower total cost of the HR - function as per \$1,000 revenue than the majority of the utilities in the industry.
-When - 17 compared against respondents within a similar revenue range and region, Union is line - 18 with the median. - 19 EHS -Benchmark comparisons indicate Union's cost of the EHS function per \$1,000 - 20 revenue is \$.97 which is ranked lower than the mean of respondents surveyed.
+1 American).
+The report for EHS was based on a survey by KPMG of North American gas utilities 2 because a comparative data base for EHS was not available.
+3 4 Benchmarking Results 5 Union's net cost for the four functions is at or better (lower total cost) than the median compared 6 to benchmarked companies.
+The executive summary (p.4) of the report states: 7 8 Benchmarking Performance summary 9 Finance - Benchmark comparisons indicate that Union has a lower total cost of the 10 finance function as per \$1,000 revenue than the majority of the Utility respondents.
+11 IT - Benchmark comparisons indicate that Union's IT spend as a percentage of total 12 operating expenses is line with the Utility industry.
+Note: Total cost of IT function as per 13 \$1,000 revenue was not available within industry benchmarks therefore the most suitable 14 alternative cost benchmark was used from Gartner.
+15 HR - Benchmark comparisons indicate that Union has a lower total cost of the HR function 16 as per \$1,000 revenue than the majority of the utilities in the industry.
+When compared 17 against respondents within a similar revenue range and region, Union is line with the 18 median.
+19 EHS -Benchmark comparisons indicate Union's cost of the EHS function per \$1,000 20 revenue is \$.97 which is ranked lower than the mean of respondents surveyed.